 This is a guide for your holidays in Puglia, Italy.
 This beautiful region also known as ‘Italy’s bootheel’ is famous for its delicious food, amazing culture, wonderful people with high sense of hospitality and a crystalline sea with some of the most beautiful beaches in Italy.
-So we will show you the best beaches and suggest some of the best hotels in Puglia.
+So we will show you where to find the best beaches in Puglia.

 “Beach or mountains?” is one of the questions that travellers frequently are asked.
 Although I know some beach lovers who wouldn’t fancy conquering a mountain, I can’t recall any hiker who wouldn’t mind a week on the beach.
 There are loads of things to enjoy while walking through unpaved paths in the woods, catching your breath at a higher altitude and descending a mountain with sore legs, yet feeling amazing while endorphins pump through your whole body.

 There is this other kind of ultimate bliss though; when your toes and heels are covered with white warm sand, when your hair dries in the hot sun tousled with sea salt and all of a sudden your face covered with summer freckles.